alexs2112/University-Notes/2023-Winter/ARKY328/18 - Early Roman 1.md

 	 - Problem: Authors writing as if Rome was predestined to be a regional (eventually imperial) power.
 Not the case until after the Second Punic War

 ### Early Roman Conquests and Colonies
  - Legend: Roman victory against the Latin League at the Battle of Lake Regillus resulted in the Cassian Treaty of 493 BCE.
-Beginning of ROme's domination in Latium
+Beginning of Rome's domination in Latium
 	 - Surround settlements of Sabines, Aequi, Volscians were required to fight for Rome
  - Romans also agreed to share spoils of war and share in colonization of conqured lands in an informal way
 	 - Not organized state-led colonization